jordangonen/recipeHunt/README.md

 # Recipe Hunt #

 A website to create, share, and discover recipes.
 Created using the Facebook API and PHP Laravel.
+Made with Ibrahim Saberi for Rapid Prototyping and Web Development Class.

 ## Feature List ##